President's Roles

 All fiscal matters touching on Singapore's reserves

-The President acts as the guardian of Past Reserves.
-This includes the reserves of key statutory boards and government companies (SBGC) listed under the Fifth Schedules to the Constitution.
-SBGCs include GIC Pte Ltd, Temasek Holdings Pte Ltd, the Housing and Development Board (HDB), Monetary Authority of Singapore (MAS), Central Provident Fund Board (CPFB) and Jurong Town Corporation (JTC).
+These Past Reserves comprise the past reserves of the Government and key statutory boards and government companies (SBGC) listed under the Fifth Schedule to the Constitution.
+The Fifth Schedule entities are GIC Pte Ltd, Temasek Holdings Pte Ltd, the Housing and Development Board (HDB), Monetary Authority of Singapore (MAS), Central Provident Fund Board (CPFB) and Jurong Town Corporation (JTC).

 Appointment of Key Office Holders